FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 Notice, that we have updated `main` to return a `Result`, this will allow us to use the `?` operator to fail for us if we encounter an error.

-At this stage, we have all the plumbing in the right place tackle the rest of the our first 100 bytes.
+At this stage, we have all the plumbing in the right place to tackle the rest of the our first 100 bytes.
 In the next post, we will cover the rest of the database header.